 One of the first things your guests see after the ceremony will be the table plan.
 Not only do these need to be practical and, more importantly, readable but they can also make a statement all on their own.
 Think clear acrylic with a painted back to match your theme, surrounded by dried florals.
 Or a mirror adorned with white calligraphy.
 Perhaps some varnished wood to suit your rustic theme?
 The options really are endless.

-We can do it both, but personally we would go for handwritten.
+I can do both but personally I recommend handwritten.
 The simple reason is that seating plans often change at the last minute and it’s much easier to change a handwritten table plan, especially if it’s done on individual pieces of card or perspex.

-As much as we’d love to have a whole table plan written in calligraphy, the simple face remains that, when done too small, calligraphy can be difficult to read (especially for people with poor eye sight).
-Therefore, we’d always recommend regular font for individual names, with touches of calligraphy on the rest of the plan
+As much as I’d love to have a whole table plan written in calligraphy, the simple fact remains that, when done too small, calligraphy can be difficult to read (especially for people with poor eye sight).
+Therefore, I’d always recommend regular font for individual names, with touches of calligraphy on the rest of the plan